What is it?

 All schools are required to report on the amount of funding received and how this is being used.

-The allocated money was spent providing additional provision or resources in the following areas for pupils to raise attainment.
+The allocated money will be spent providing additional provision or resources overcoming the following barriers for pupils to raise attainment:

-If you wish to find out more about this year’s PPG funding, please do not hesitate to contact the school office.
+If you wish to find out more about this year’s PPG funding, please do not hesitate to contact the school office or click on the link below for the BANES website.